-- Ground floor: The aisle by room 0.045. - Second floor: The foyer area by the elevator in the rotunda. - Third floor: By the elevators in the rotunda. - Fourth floor: By the elevators in the rotunda. - Fifth floor: By the elevators in the rotunda.
+- Ground floor: The aisle by room 0.045. - First floor: The foyer area by the elevator in the rotunda. - Second floor: By the elevators in the rotunda. - Third floor: By the elevators in the rotunda. - Fourth floor: By the elevators in the rotunda. - Fifth floor: By the elevators in the rotunda.